dougthor42/wafer_map/README.rst

 4. Accept continuous or discrete data and color accordingly.
 5. Provide zoom and pan capabilities.
 6. Mouse-over to display die coordinate and value
+7. Legend Display for both continuous and discrete data

 Changelog
 =========

+* **1.0.0 / 2014-12-05**

+  + Official release.
+  + The Legend should now work as intended.

 * **0.6.0 / 2014-12-04**